WWE Rumors: John Cena’s ‘WrestleMania 33’ Plans Teased On ‘SmackDown Live’?

 “Corbin vs. Ambrose and Cena/Nikki vs. Miz/Maryse seem to be locks at this point.”

 As previously reported, the main reason behind such a match is the possibility Nikki Bella will be announcing her retirement after WrestleMania 33 due to nagging neck issues.
-There has also been talk that Cena may propose to Bella at the event, which does tie in to Nikki’s storyline rivalry with Natalya — Nattie had been taunting Nikki about “dying alone” because John might not want to marry her.
+There has also been talk that Cena may propose to Bella at the event, which does tie into Nikki’s storyline rivalry with Natalya — Nattie had been taunting Nikki about “dying alone” because John might not want to marry her.

 It’s still not sure if those two things may indeed be happening, but last night’s SmackDown Live did make John Cena’s WrestleMania 33 outlook a lot clearer.